(click on above images for larger versions)

 One of the clearest examples of military polearms evolving from farm tools / agricultural tool is the bill.
 Configurations varied widely with different times and countries using various head styles, but the basic bill has (at the very least) a curved cutting edge and a top spike.
 England and Italy were most famous for their infantry use of bills, but these polearms were widespread all across Europe.

-Iron weapons for iron warriors, sharp and mounted on hand-tapered sturdy ash staves, slam-fitted with epoxy reinforcement and decorative brass nails.
+Iron weapons for iron warriors, sharp and mounted on hand-tapered sturdy ash staves, individually custom-fitted with epoxy reinforcement and decorative brass nails.

 overall length: 7'